Texas A&M AgriLife Extension Service

 District Extension Administrator

-Ms. Rue is is responsible for one of 12 district offices in the state and takes care of staffing, professional development and management of county extension agents in 23 counties in far west Texas.
-She coordinates and evaluates educational programming delivered by the agents, and in her role as DEA, she serves as a liaison with County Commissioners’ Courts, key leaders, and state and federal elected officials to improve the lives of clientele in far west Texas.
+Dr. Bader is responsible for one of 12 district offices in the state and takes care of staffing, professional development and management of county extension agents in 23 counties in far west Texas.
+He coordinates and evaluates educational programming delivered by the agents, and, in his role as DEA, serves as a liaison with County Commissioners’ Courts, key leaders, and state and federal elected officials to improve the lives of clientele in far west Texas.

 4-H and Youth Development

 The 4-H and Youth Development Programming in the Far West Texas Extension District 6 of the Texas A&M AgriLife Extension Service is lead by Extension Program Specialist for 4-H, Charlene Belew.
 Charlene holds a Bachelor of Science in Interdisciplinary Agriculture from Texas Tech University and a Master of Agriculture in Animal Science from Sul Ross State University.
 She began her professional career with Texas A&M AgriLife Extension in 2001 as the County Extension Agent in Family & Consumer Sciences for Upton County and transferred to Glasscock County in 2003 where she served as the CEA-FCS until her recent appointment as a member of the Texas 4-H faculty.

 As District 4-H Specialist, her responsibilities include being the chief resource person to County Extension Agents in respect to Positive Youth Development.
 Program planning, educational program delivery, volunteer management and volunteer development are areas of support to the County 4-H and Youth Development Programs.